 - I compared it to other tests done just two weeks before in the exact same room with the exact same particle counter.

 None of these analyses changed the result (see details here).
-Note however, that we did only test one Xiaomi Mi2, so there is a possibility another machine would perform differently.
+Note however, that we did only test one Xiaomi Mi2 air purifier, so there is a possibility another machine would perform differently.
 I invite anyone with a Mi2 to replicate my tests using the same method, and I’m happy to publish the results.

 Is it just a Xiaomi problem?